 Fred W. Anton III

-Frederick W. Anton III is the President and Chief Executive Officer of the Pennsylvania Manufacturers’ Association (PMA), a statewide business organization representing the interests of manufacturers in Pennsylvania's public policy process since 1909.
+Frederick W. Anton III is the Chairman of the Pennsylvania Manufacturers’ Association (PMA), a statewide business organization representing the interests of manufacturers in Pennsylvania's public policy process since 1909.

 Since joining PMA in 1962, Mr. Anton has continued the association’s long tradition of political action, which was begun by its founder, U.S. Senator Joseph Grundy.
 Beginning in 1981, Mr. Anton has been the host for a bipartisan seminar and luncheon at the Metropolitan Club in New York City on the Saturday of The Pennsylvania Society’s annual dinner.
 Pennsylvania governors, U.S. senators, and other leading political figures from both major parties attend the event each year.